ciao-chung/ciao-vue-popup/src/components/Demo/CustomComponent/CustomComponent.md

 **foobar.vue**

-> You can use popupConfig in props to get popup object.
+> You can use popupConfig in props to get popup object which you pass to **append** method.

 ```html
 <template>